Greenlief T. Stevens

 Greenlief Thurlow Stevens (1831–1918) commanded the 5th Maine Battery in the American Civil War.
 His battery is commemorated by a monument on Stevens' Knoll, named for him, on the Gettysburg Battlefield.
 It was among the first parts of the battlefield purchased for preservation.

 Early life

 Greenlief T. Stevens was born in Belgrade, Maine, a town in Kennebec County, on August 20, 1831.
 He was the youngest son of Daniel and Mahala (Smith) Stevens.
 Greenlief Stevens was educated in local schools and taught school before reading law with the Honorable Samuel Titcomb of Augusta, Maine.
-Stevens became a lawyer, practicing in Belgrade and Augusta after being admitted to the local bar in 1860.
-He also attended the Harvard Law School, graduating in July 1861; and he was about 30 years old at the outbreak of the Civil War.
+Stevens became a lawyer, practicing in Belgrade and Augusta after being admitted to the local bar in 1860, and also attended Harvard Law School, graduating in July 1861.